-Every employee has the right to work in a safe and protected environment and all organisations have a legal duty of care to comply with.
-It's worth remembering that often the biggest cost of health and safety incidents is on your company's reputation and employee morale.
+Every employee has the right to work in a safe and protected environment, and all organisations have a legal duty of care to comply with.
+It's worth remembering that often the highest cost of health and safety incidents is on your company's reputation and employee morale.

-In 2019 every health and safety fine in the top 10 was in excess of £1 million.
-As only 3 of the top 10 fines in 2020 were at this level, you might expect a fall in sickness and injury, however the picture is far from clear cut.
-Many areas continue a downward trend with the notable exception of work-related stress!
+In 2019 every health and safety fine in the top 10 was more than £1 million.
+As only 3 of the top 10 fines in 2020 were at this level, you might expect a fall in sickness and injury.
+However, the picture is far from clear cut.
+Many areas continue a downward trend with the notable exception of work related stress!